 “Maybe there’s a level where people didn’t want to know they were paying 100% markup on that,” Soni says.

-It’s still not clear just how prevalent transparent pricing will become across retail and other major industries.
+It’s still not clear just how prevalent price transparency will become across retail and other major industries.
 A few years ago, the trend looked poised to shake up the nation’s major shopping brands, and that hasn’t quite happened yet.
 But it’s a method that certainly works for some—especially small, digital-heavy businesses that rely on an ever-increasing pool of sustainability-minded millennials.
 The bottom line is that people, when confronted with the concept, seem to really like it.

 “I’ve wanted this for other industries as a customer,” says Noni.
 “It’d be cool if more and more companies were transparent about what they sell.”

-It might be awhile before Nike breaks down just how much of their shoe is marketing and how much is quality shoe manufacturing, but this little movement by small businesses is a step in that direction.
+It might be a while before Nike breaks down just how much of their shoe is marketing and how much is quality shoe manufacturing, but this little movement by small businesses is a step in that direction.

 - NextTV.com.
 “MBPT Spotlight: Cassandra Report Offers Marketers Global Insights on Reaching Millenials“